alinkaZ/SiDo/README.md

 Apps that already exist aren’t fit for purpose.
 For example:

--soical networking applications it’s where people go to get their news ad hear what their friends are doing.
+- Soical networking applications it’s where people go to get their news ad hear what their friends are doing.
 It’s not a learning platform.
 People can sell and buy things, but there are lots of issues when it comes to trusting.

 - Shopping platforms doesn’t have a place where people can network and exchange knowledge.